Age Management Questions

-The good news is that replenishing these hormones to optimal physiological levels can address these age-related changes.
-Hormone modulation is beneficial to men and women at any age, but the best long-term protective benefits achieved if they rebalanced sooner rather than later.
+Replenishing these hormones to optimal physiological levels can address these age-related changes.
+Hormone modulation is beneficial to men and women at any age, but the best long-term protective benefits are achieved if they rebalanced sooner rather than later.

-At Live Young, we do assessments and lab tests to assess all the hormones – thyroid, DHEA, estrogen, progesterone, testosterone, insulin, cortisol, growth hormone and melatonin.
+At Live Young, we do assessments and lab tests to assess hormones such as thyroid, DHEA, estrogen, progesterone, testosterone, insulin, cortisol, growth hormone and melatonin depending on individual patient symptoms and circumstances.
 When there are insufficiencies or excesses, we restore levels to normal youthful ranges.

 We also provide ongoing evaluation following the initiation of hormone replacement or modulation to ensure the blood hormone levels remain in the optimal youthful ranges but never exceed what the body was accustomed to in its younger years.

 Yes, we do, for many reasons: